ShoeRiderr/open-weather-map-rest-api/README.md

 ### OpenWheatherMap RestAPI

-This is the basic app for fetching basic information about the current weather in a given sent localization.
+This is a basic application used to download basic information about the current weather in a given location

 #### Routes (method - endpoint > controller method)
 - POST - api/login › Api\AuthController@login